anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

 PER:
-: Pledge-enrollment-request is an enrollment object signed by the pledge that requests to enroll in a domain
+: Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests to enroll in a domain

 POP:
 : Proof of possession (of a private key)